 What training tools do you use?

-We use transitional leashes, gentle leaders, prong collars, head haltis, starmark collars, and e collars.
-All our training tools, when used properly, require minimal pressure to communicate with your dog.
+We use transitional leashes, gentle leaders, prong collars, head haltis, starmark collars, martingale collars, and e collars.
+All our training tools, when used properly, require minimal pressure or stimulation to communicate with your dog.
 We also train you, the owner, to use the tools properly.
 We utilize shaker cans, water squirt bottles, and doggie don’ts to reorient a dog’s focus.

 How much is training?